Usera Tunnel scam: Ernest Hemingway and Gustavo Duran

-Hemingway’s last correspondence from Spain, dated May 10, 1938, contains a reference to a brigade nick-named “The Moles of Usera”, which garrisoned the area; Hemingway notes last having been “with them” in December 1937.
+Ernest Hemingway’s correspondence from Spain, dated May 10, 1938, contains a reference to a brigade nick-named “The Moles of Usera”, which garrisoned the area; Hemingway notes last having been “with them” in December 1937.
 In For Whom the Bell Tolls, published in 1940, the key protagonist Robert Jordan, a SIM operative, recollects having shot two unarmed fascists, captured in Usera.
 Both texts gave rise to speculation that Hemingway might have been aware of the Usera scam at the time when it was unfolding.
 These speculations have never been conclusively either confirmed or denied.
 In his famous novel Hemingway made also numerous references (unrelated to Usera) to Gustavo Duran Martínez, a real-life commander of the Madrid SIM between August and October 1937.
 In the 1940s Duran (already a US citizen) was investigated by the Francoist administration and FBI as possibly involved in the Usera scam, but no link has been established.
 In a 1961 letter to Hugh Thomas, the author of freshly published history of the Spanish civil war, Duran protested the paragraph which referred the Usera scam and declared it based on faked Causa General documents; this intervention added to confusion.
 Until today some publications refer Gustavo Duran as the one responsible for the Usera scheme.